uptrace/bunrouter/README.md

 If a pattern matches, but the pattern does not have an associated handler for the requested method, the router calls the MethodNotAllowedHandler.
 The default version of this handler just writes the status code `http.StatusMethodNotAllowed`.

-### Panic handling
+### Panic Handling
 TreeMux.PanicHandler can be set to provide custom panic handling.
-The default implementation just writes the status code `http.StatusInternalServerError`.
+The `SimplePanicHandler` just writes the status code `http.StatusInternalServerError`.
 The function `ShowErrorsPanicHandler`, adapted from [gocraft/web](https://github.com/gocraft/web), will print panic errors to the browser in an easily-readable format.

 ## Middleware
 This package provides no middleware.
 But there are a lot of great options out there and it's pretty easy to write your own.